JettM9104/GTFS-Parser/static-gtfs/readme.md

 - stop_times.txt (expected times vehicles are to arrive at given stops)
 - shapes.txt (what path a vehicle takes along the route)

 There are way more that I didn't include but you can find all of them in the [GTFS Refrence Website](https://gtfs.org/documentation/schedule/reference).
 As you can tell, for bigger transit agencies, the GTFS data can be a lot to handle.
-That;'s why I chose to code this in C++.
+That's why I chose to code this in C++.

+## How do I use this parser?
+All you have to do is to
+1. Clone this repository onto your machine
+2. Create a folder called data inside the `static-gtfs` folder
+3. Change the paths inside the code to match the paths of your data folder.